-Exosomes are one of the most exiting therapy tools in regenerative medicine today.
-Exosomes have been used by clinicians in wound care, burns and aesthetic applications including post laser/post micro needling and hair loss therapy.
+EV's are signal product isolated from human bone marrow MSCs that contains growth factors and extracellular vesicles including exosomes. and are one of the most exiting therapy tools in regenerative medicine today.
+They have been used by clinicians in wound care, burns and aesthetic applications including post laser/post micro needling and hair loss therapy.

-The plastic surgeons at Illume Cosmetic Surgery have incorporated Exosome injections as part of their armamentarium of tools for treating genetic hair loss.
+The plastic surgeons at Illume Cosmetic Surgery have incorporated EV injections as part of their armamentarium of tools for the treatment of genetic hair loss.

-Exosomes are cell-derived vesicles that are present in many eukaryotic fluids, including blood, urine, and cultured medium of cell cultures.
+EV's are cell-derived vesicles that are present in many eukaryotic fluids, including blood, urine, and cultured medium of cell cultures.
 They are packaged inside cellular endosomes and secreted from the cell, and they are responsible for direct cell to cell communication.
-Exosomes are regarded as the purest form of cellular signaling available because their function is to direct tissue and wound healing by activating cell responses.

 As the technology and discovery of new methods of treating patients has evolved, scientific evidence shows that the optimal way to provide true regenerative therapy is to directly provide the signals as its own therapy and avoid potential issues with delivering and keeping transplanted cells alive.

-Although not specifically FDA approved for hair loss, exosomes have shown amazing clinical results for treating hair loss from physicians around the world.
+Although not specifically FDA approved for hair loss, extracellular vesicles have shown promising clinical results for treating hair loss from physicians around the world.

 Case Study - Male Pattern Baldness